Father Alienation: How It Affected My Daughter

 If you have said these sorts of things to her, then i am not comfortable with it and i am disappointed in you because i know you are more mature than that.

-The following is from chapter four of my book, The Struggle Within: The Wind’s Divine Melody (Vol. 1), regarding how my daughter was as she grew up:
+The following is from chapter four of my spiritual memoir, The Struggle Within: The Wind’s Divine Melody (Vol. 1), regarding how my daughter was as she grew up:

 Abigail was misbehaving a lot, and it was often stressful for me.
 She would deliberately do things that were bothersome or that she shouldn’t do, and I couldn’t understand why.
 When she was in this state of mind, resulting in her deliberately doing something bothersome and I would tell her not to do what she was doing, she would then deliberately do that thing again and again.
 Usually, asking her to stop doing something would only make the behaviour worse.
 [She is still, to this day, at age fourteen, (sometimes) exhibiting this issue.]
 This has meant that there were times she was doing something dangerous and asking her to stop only caused her to continue.
 Obviously, that put me (and her) in a challenging position.

-[It is interesting, because throughout the years, particularly before Abigail was born, I often deliberately misbehaved to my Master by deliberately turning to alcohol and other negative things in reaction to “blows,” and then the very same thing happened to me from my daughter: she deliberately did things she knew would bother me.]
+[It is interesting, because throughout the years, particularly before Abigail was born, I often deliberately misbehaved to my Master by deliberately turning to alcohol and other negative things in reaction to him disciplining me and then the very same thing happened to me from my daughter: she deliberately did things she knew would bother me.]

 My daughter was having serious behaviour problems at school, as well.
 As I later learned, Erin was getting her to keep secrets from her teachers (in addition to me).
 The following are a couple emails from two of my daughter’s teachers: